Why Do Spiritual Practitioners Face Illness and Pain?

 All glories to Srila Prabhupada.

 Sri Guru means the Spiritual Master and Gauranga means Shri Chaitanya Mahaprabhu.
-Krishna could not understand how her devotee Srimati Radharani who is also known as Gaurangi is getting more pleasure than him.
+Krishna could not understand how His devotee Srimati Radharani who is also known as Gaurangi is getting more pleasure than him.
 Krishna thought I am the Supreme Enjoyer and my devotee Srimati Radharani is getting more pleasure than me.
 So He came as Gauranga to understand the mood of Srimati Radharani.
 This is very intense mood.
 Love in seperation.
 Vipramlamba Bhav.
 We can take a mundane example a girlfriend and boyfriend who are different cities when the love letter each other it is very very intense.
 So Chaitanya Mahaprabhu is feeling seperation from Krishna like Radharani and Brijwasi’s felt when He was not in Vrindavan.
 They were almost about to die.
 This is the mood of Gauranga.It is very very intense.
 Mahaprabhu ia known as Gauranga because Her bodily colour is golden like Srimati Radharani.

 your servant,